Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 September 2024 02.18.58 UTC
+- WIB: Selasa, 17 September 2024 03.24.44 UTC
-- WITA: Selasa, 17 September 2024 03.18.58 UTC
+- WITA: Selasa, 17 September 2024 04.24.44 UTC
-- WIT: Selasa, 17 September 2024 04.18.58 UTC
+- WIT: Selasa, 17 September 2024 05.24.44 UTC

 Kutipan Inspiratif:
-"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: funny
+Kategori: motivational